withastro/docs/src/pages/en/guides/markdown-content.md

 #### Prism configuration

-If you opt to use Prism, we will apply Prism's CSS classes instead.
+If you opt to use Prism, Astro will apply Prism's CSS classes instead.
 Note that **you need to bring your own CSS stylesheet** for syntax highlighting to appear!

 1. Choose a premade stylesheet from the available [Prism Themes](https://github.com/PrismJS/prism-themes).
 2. Add this stylesheet to [your project's `public/` directory](/en/core-concepts/project-structure/#public).